OpenTermsArchive/contrib-versions/Skype/unknown.md

 *   **YOU EXPRESSLY ACKNOWLEDGE THAT YOU HAVE READ THESE SKYPE TRADE MARK GUIDELINES AND UNDERSTAND AND ACCEPT THE RIGHTS, OBLIGATIONS, TERMS AND CONDITIONS SET FORTH HEREIN.
 BY USING ANY OF THE SKYPE BRAND ELEMENTS, YOU EXPRESSLY CONSENT TO BE BOUND BY THESE TERMS AND CONDITIONS.**

-© Skype – Last revised: April 2014
+© Skype – Last revised: February 2015